axflow/axflow/README.md

 ### Setting up pgvector

 If you plan on using postgres + pgvector.
-You need to have a postgres URL, with the pgvector extension enabled.
+You need to have a postgres URL, with the pgvector extension ready to be enabled.
 If you want to do this locally, first install pgvector with one of these methods:

 1.  use homebrew if you installed postgres with homebrew: `brew install pgvector`
 2.  follow the [installation instructions in the pgvector README](https://github.com/pgvector/pgvector)

-Then, make sure to run `CREATE EXTENSION vector;` once in the database you're using.
-Finally, configure .env with the postgres DSN string

 _Note that pgvector is limited to 2k dimensions max today._